openvstorage/kinetic-ocaml-client/README.md

 In order to build the client, you need to have some OCaml libraries present.
 In concreto, you need:
   - lwt
-  - piqi
-  - cryptokit
-  - cmdliner
   - lwt_ssl
   - lwt_log
+  - cryptokit
+  - ocaml-protoc
+  - cmdliner (for tests)
+  - dune

 If you have these, you can compile everything with: